Bio

 Photo © Luke Ulrich

-I'm a scientist, naturalist, sailor, writer, and artist.
-Growing up on a small farm in Missouri amidst cattle, dogs, cats, and wildlife, I have a deep-seated interest in the workings of nature and the social behaviour of all animals, including humans.
+I'm a writer, painter, scientist, sailor, and curious naturalist.
+Growing up on a small farm in Missouri amidst cattle, dogs, cats, and wildlife, I have a deep-seated interest in the workings of Nature and the social behaviour of all animals, including humans.

-I was lucky enough to learn in the public Lee's Summit School District, where my wonderful teachers coached and supported my love of writing and the sciences, and to get a scholarship to do an interdisciplinary Ph.D. in Environmental Science and Policy at the sunny University of Miami, Florida, with some incredibly forward-thinking mentors at the Leonard and Jayne Abess Center.
-During those years and since, I've been a Fulbright Scholar for a year in Heidelberg, Germany, a Graduate Research Fellow of the National Science Foundation (two years of wading through Brisbane's swamps), a published author (after four years of writing), and since 2021, the founder of a beautiful global collaboration to shape a better world for animals, Animal Centric.
+I was lucky enough to attend the public Lee's Summit School District, where my wonderful teachers coached and supported my love of writing and the sciences, and to get a scholarship to do an interdisciplinary Ph.D. in Environmental Science and Policy at the sunny University of Miami, Florida, with some incredibly forward-thinking mentors at the Leonard and Jayne Abess Center.
+During those years and since, I've been a Fulbright Scholar for a year in Heidelberg, Germany, a Graduate Research Fellow of the National Science Foundation (two years of wading through Brisbane's swamps), a published author (after four years of writing), and since 2021, the founder of a beautifully collaborative venture to shape a better world for animals, Animal Centric.

 If I could be anyone in history, I would be Charles Darwin.
 But I think this period of our natural history brings its own unique opportunities, so I'm perfectly content being alive now, just as Jill.